VamsiAkula8984/AppliedMLProject/README.md

   - Therefore, the model is working with acceptable performance.

 ## Improvements
-- The main drawback of this model can be found in images of low quality.
+- The main drawback of this model can be found in images with low quality.
 This model can be bettered with better quality images.
 - We can also try to increase the number of images in the dataset by applying image augmentation techniques like scaling, rotations etc on the images.